If your Out of Time witness statement has been rejected

 Commentary from Bailiff Advice Online:

 We have a great deal of experience with the Traffic Enforcement Centre and Out of Time witness statements and N244 Applications.
-If you consider that the reason given for the refusal is unfair or unjust, please contact us either by way of our Bailiff Advice Online using Enquiry Form.
+If you consider that the reason given for the refusal is unfair or unjust, please contact us either by way of our Bailiff Advice Online Enquiry Form.
+Alternatively, you can contact our free helpline.
+Please refer to our Contact Page for further details.
+Our helpline is free and so to is our advice.